 Don’t Spend Enough Time With It

-- Doesn’t see you often
+- Doesn’t see you often.

-- Doesn’t get to play with you regularly
+- Doesn’t play with you regularly.

-- Hasn’t been well-trained
+- Hasn’t been well-trained.

-- Startled the parrot by accident
+- Startled or hurt the parrot by accident

 - Given it a small cage and don’t let it out often

-Not Its Favorite
+Not A Favorite Person